 Professional Practice Model

-St. Alexius’ Professional Nursing Practice Model is a schematic description of the profession of nursing in our organization.
+CHI St. Alexius Health’s Professional Nursing Practice Model is a schematic description of the profession of nursing in our organization.
 It defines nursing’s care philosophy and culture.
 It acknowledges the importance of multidisciplinary collaboration and professional development; and depicts how nurses support quality outcomes.

-The model demonstrates that through the various components of the profession; nursing upholds the medical center’s core values of Community, Respect, Personal & Professional Growth, Healing Presence and Stewardship.
+The model demonstrates that through the various components of the profession; nursing upholds the medical center’s core values of reverence, integrity, compassiona and excellence.
 The patient and family are positioned at the center of the model recognizing that each is unique in their needs.
 The arrows in the model illustrate that each component has an effect on the rest and that nursing continually adapts to provide the highest quality of care for the patients we serve.
 Click on the image below for a larger view.

-St. Alexius’ Shared Governance Model promotes shared decision-making based on the principles of partnership, equity, accountability, and ownership to improve and provide safe, quality-driven patient and family centered care.
+CHI St. Alexius Health’s Shared Governance Model promotes shared decision-making based on the principles of partnership, equity, accountability, and ownership to improve and provide safe, quality-driven patient and family centered care.
 The healthcare team is empowered by Nursing Shared Governance to have a voice in decision-making, thus encouraging diverse and creative input that will help advance the healthcare mission of the organization.

-- Nursing Congress promotes professional nursing development and excellence as well as providing cost effective, quality patient care. o Nurse Leadership Council exists to assure implementation and communication of the nursing standards within St. Alexius.
+- Nursing Congress promotes professional nursing development and excellence as well as providing cost effective, quality patient care. o Nurse Leadership Council exists to assure implementation and communication of the nursing standards within CHI St. Alexius Health.